Goguryeo language: Placename glosses in the Samguk sagi

 The phrase 一云 'one calls' separates two alternative names for a place.

 The first part, 七重縣, can be read in Chinese as 'seven-fold county', while 難隱別 is meaningless, and hence seems to use Chinese characters to represent the sound of the name.

 From other examples, scholars infer that 難隱 means 'seven' and 別 means '-fold, layer', while the 'county' part of the gloss is not represented.

 In this way, a vocabulary of 80 to 100 words has been extracted from these place names.

 Although the pronunciations recorded using Chinese characters are difficult to interpret, some of these words appear to resemble Koreanic, Japonic and Tungusic words.

 It is generally agreed that these glosses demonstrate that Japonic languages were once spoken in part of the Korean peninsula, but there is no consensus on the identity of the speakers.

 Scholars who take these words as representing the language of Goguryeo have come to a range of conclusions about the language.

 Most Korean scholars view it as a form of Old Korean and focus on Korean interpretations of the data.

-In the early 20th century, Japanese scholars such as Naitō Konan and Shinmura Izuru pointed out similarities to Japanese, particularly in the only attested numerals, 3, 5, 7 and 10.
+In the early 20th century, Japanese scholars such as Naitō Konan and Shinmura Izuru pointed out similarities to Japanese, particularly in the only attested numerals, 3, 5, 7 and 10:

 Beckwith proposed Japonic etymologies for most of the words, and argued that Koguryoan was Japonic.

 Beckwith's linguistic analysis has been criticized for the ad hoc nature of his Chinese reconstructions, for his handling of Japonic material and for hasty rejection of possible cognates in other languages.

-Lee and Ramsey argue that it was somehow intermediate between Koreanic and Japonic.
+Lee and Ramsey argue that Koguryoan was somehow intermediate between Koreanic and Japonic.

 Other authors point out that most of the place names come from central Korea, an area captured by Goguryeo from Baekje and other states in the 5th century, and none from the historical homeland of Goguryeo north of the Taedong River.

 By the 5th century, Goguryeo ruled a huge area encompassing many ethnic groups and languages.

 These authors suggest that the place names reflect the languages of those states rather than that of Goguryeo.

 This would explain why they seem to reflect multiple language groups.